smcl/xmonad/README.md

 There are a handful of things still sorta-wrong:

 * hard-coded weather (xmobar)
-* hard-coded network interface (xmobar)
-* hard-coded user directory when loading xmobarrc - think I can either use "~/.xmonad/xmonadrc" or roll it into the main xmonad.hs somehow
 * assumes presence of Adobe's "Source Code Pro" font - wonder if there's a way to fall back (or I should just use a standard monospaced font)